Geeoon/DNS-Tunnel-Keylogger/README.md

 ## Listens on UDP port 53 for DNS packets
 Looks for A record and CNAME record requests.
 Once an A record has been received, the rest of the data from the client should be CNAME record requests.

+# Client
+## Linux
+The Linux keylogger is just a bash file.
+To start the keylogger, run `script --flush -I a.txt`.
+This will use the script command to send user input to the server.
+The bash file can be used to send any data piped to it; it just read from stdin, but each time the script is started, a new connection is established.

 ### Sending Test Requests
 You can use `nslookup` to send requests to the server: